aureliusenterprise/aurelius-atlas-documentation/docs/onboard-datasources.md

     This refers to the keys associated with the messages in a topic.

-This process creates the data dictionary but does not include descriptions.
-Adding descriptions in the Aurelius Atlas tool is important for improving data understanding.
+Adding descriptions in the Aurelius Atlas is important for improving data understanding.
+The onboarding process can retrieve descriptions from a schema registry if one is available.
+Otherwise, descriptions have to be added manually.

 ### Running the onboarding module